OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 > `text/plain` has always been a supported mime-type, suitable for NMEA Sentences...
 >
 > The conveyed data _are_ NMEA data, and to be able to communicate with other softs, their (proprietary?) format will eventually have to be converted back to NMEA...
 > Here we chose _not_ to convert anything.
 NMEA remains NMEA, which everyone understands.
 And everyone's happy.
+>
+> NMEA Parsers are available in OpenSource, in several languages.
+In this project, you'll find
+> at least one in Java, and for ES6.

 --------
 Any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.